Boeing reports wing cracks on 787 Dreamliners in production

 The disclosure raised questions about repair costs and a possible minor increase in the weight of the plane, but did not seem to spell major trouble for Boeing, industry experts said.

+"We are discussing with Boeing how to deal with the problem," a spokesman for Mitsubishi Heavy Industries in Tokyo said.
+He was unable to comment on why the company changed the manufacturing process.

 Boeing, based in Chicago, said it immediately notified customers of potential delays.
-It said none of the jets potentially affected by the problem have been delivered.
+It said none of the jets potentially affected by the problem has been delivered.

 "We are confident that the condition does not exist in the in-service fleet," Boeing spokesman Doug Alder said.